gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Use depth pyramid to raymarch to improve performance, diffuse rough results
 - Provide jitter adjustment for multiple frames
 - Test orthographic camera
-- Use the normal / depth used for raymarching and compare that the to the current high def fragment in the upscale
+- Use the normal / depth used for raymarching and compare that the to the current high def fragment in the upscale.
+The normal and depth in the blur loop body should be from the march uv but using that causes issues.

 ### Bugs
 - Improve the connected-ness of the reflections to the ground.